LeeSandberg/Lee_Sandberg_2D_Game_Code_Test/README.md

 Great, but Tilemap can us back what gameobject tile is in a certain tile.
 Tilemap can only do that  with  sprites.

-So if you look closly under the boxes (that are gameobjects with sprite renders) there is actuallyu a transparant sprite hiding.
+So if you look under the boxes (that are gameobjects with sprite renders) there is actuallyu a transparant sprite hiding.
 Which we also have to move when the gameobject box moves.
 The Box moves by getting to be a child och character for a while and moves with the character.
 However sprite under the box moves one tile at a time.